Marty Adelstein: Years as an agent

 Adelstein has represented writer David E. Kelley for over 20 years.
 He discovered Kelley after he read his script called "From the Hip" and brought him to Los Angeles to work on his first show L.A.
 Law.
 He also discovered Dwayne "The Rock" Johnson while representing the WWF.
 Adelstein booked him to host Saturday Night Live and the show received the highest rating in 10 years.
 He was subsequently put in the film The Mummy Returns where he received 5 million dollars for 5 minutes of screen time as The Scorpion King.
 He also brought actress/writer Tina Fey to the agency as well as writers Bonnie and Terry Turner who went on to create 3rd Rock from the Sun and That '70s Show.

 Years as a producer

 Adelstein has produced many television series, including the MTV series Teen Wolf, the NBC series Aquarius, the critically acclaimed 2011 film Hanna and the ABC/Fox sitcom Last Man Standing.

 Personal life

 Adelstein is married and has three children.

-Adelstein has joined the advisory board of the Creative Community for Peace (CCFP), an organization that is composed of prominent members of the entertainment industry who promote the arts as a means to achieve peace, support artistic freedom, and counter the cultural boycott of Israel.